kierawaltonqa/ToDoListProject/README.md

 Coverage: 93%
 # To Do List Project

 This project is a simple to do list application, which users can interact with via a webpage.
 The goal of this project was to create a full stack OOP-based web application with basic CRUD functionality.
-The structure of this project resembles a three-thier architecture: the front end (the presentation layer) built using visual studio code and written in Javascript, HTML and CSS; the back end (the business layer) built using Spring and written in Java; and the locally hosted database (the data layer) built using a relational databse language.
+The structure of this project resembles a three-thier architecture: the front end (the presentation layer) was built using visual studio code and written in Javascript, HTML and CSS; the back end (the business layer) was built using Spring and written in Java; and the locally hosted database (the data layer) was built using a relational databse language.
 An API, built in the back end using Spring, is used to act as a messenger between these layers and allow for the interaction, communication and access of data with external software components.

 ## Getting Started